 - Place the butter in a saucepan and melt over low heat.

-- Add all the other ingredients to the melted butter and simmer on very low heat for about 1 hour; the butter should be a golden liquid when it's done.
+- Add all the other ingredients to the melted butter and simmer on very low heat for about 1 hour.
+Stir the butter occasionally as it cooks to prevent burning.
+The butter should be a golden liquid when it's done.

-- Strain the butter with a cheesecloth.
+- Remove the pot from the stove and let the butter cool until it's safe to handle.
+Strain it with a cheesecloth.
 Keep the strained liquid and discard the solids.

-- Can and store in a refrigerator or freezer.
+- Can the niter kibbeh and store it in a refrigerator or freezer.